What is dental pain?

-Dental pain can be diagnosed by a dentist or endodontist.
+Dental pain can be diagnosed by a dentist or an endodontist.
 They may tap on the tooth to identify the source of the pain, look for areas of dental decay, swelling and redness.
-Your dentist will need to ensure that the pain is caused by your teeth and not by sinusitis, an ear infection or injury to the temporomandibular joint.
+Cold may be applied to the affected tooth to replicate the response.
+Your dentist will need to ensure that the pain is caused by your teeth and not by sinusitis, an ear infection, or an injury to the temporomandibular joint.

 A thorough medical history assessment and oral exam can lead to a diagnosis.
 X-rays are often used to get a clearer picture of the source of the pain.